krprzenioslo/Hystrixwiki2/How-it-Works.md

 If the fallback method returns a response then Hystrix will return this response to the caller.
 In the case of a `HystrixCommand.getFallback()`, it will return an Observable that emits the value returned from the method.
 In the case of `HystrixObservableCommand.resumeWithFallback()` it will return the same Observable returned from the method.

 If you have not implemented a fallback method for your Hystrix command, or if the fallback itself throws an exception, Hystrix still returns an Observable, but one that emits nothing and immediately terminates with an `onError` notification.
 It is through this `onError` notification that the exception that caused the command to fail is transmitted back to the caller.
-It is a poor practice to implement a fallback implementation that can fail.
-You should implement your fallback such that it is not performing any logic that could fail.
+(It is a poor practice to implement a fallback implementation that can fail.
+You should implement your fallback such that it is not performing any logic that could fail.)

+The result of a failed or nonexistent fallback will differ depending on how you invoked the Hystrix command:

+* `execute()` &mdash; throws an exception
+* `queue()` &mdash; successfully returns a `Future`, but this `Future` will throw an exception if its `get()` method is called
+* `observe()` &mdash; returns an `Observable` that, when you subscribe to it, will immediately terminate by calling the subscriber&#8217;s `onError` method
+* `toObservable()` &mdash; returns an `Observable` that, when you subscribe to it, will terminate by calling the subscriber&#8217;s `onError` method

 <a name="flow9" />
 ### 9. Return the Successful Response